i28511/i28511.Hattrick.OAuth/README.md

 # i28511.Hattrick.OAuth

-This class library provides an OAuth implementation for the Hattrick CHPP XML API.
+This class library provides an easy-to-use implementation of OAuth authentication and authorization for the Hattrick CHPP XML API.
+It leverages the power of Microsoft's Dependency Injection framework to allow developers to add OAuth functionality to their applications with minimal code and configuration.
+The library is compatible with .NET 7.0 and Microsoft.Extensions.DependencyInjection.Abstractions, making it a great choice for modern .NET applications.
+With this library, you can authenticate and authorize your requests to the Hattrick API with just a few lines of code, making it an indispensable tool for anyone working with this API.

 ## Installation